awsdocs/iam-user-guide/doc_source/list_awsmarketplacemeteringservice.md

 ## Resources Defined by AWS Marketplace Metering Service<a name="awsmarketplacemeteringservice-resources-for-iam-policies"></a>

-AWS Marketplace Metering Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Marketplace Metering Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Marketplace Metering Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Marketplace Metering Service<a name="awsmarketplacemeteringservice-policy-keys"></a>